telekom-mms/ansible-collection-icinga-director/docs/icinga_director_inventory.rst

   leading_separator (optional, boolean, True)
-    Use in conjunction with keyed\_groups.
+    Use in conjunction with :literal:`keyed\_groups`.

     By default, a keyed group that does not have a prefix or a separator provided will have a name that starts with an underscore.

-    This is because the default prefix is "" and the default separator is "\_".
+    This is because the default prefix is :literal:`""` and the default separator is :literal:`"\_"`.

-    Set this option to False to omit the leading underscore (or other separator) if no prefix is given.
+    Set this option to :literal:`false` to omit the leading underscore (or other separator) if no prefix is given.

     If the group name is derived from a mapping the separator is still used to concatenate the items.